SweetHeart: Online Faceting Designs and Diagrams

 You can find cutting instructions for the SweetHeart here.

 Since designing the SweetHeart, I’ve cut and sold over a dozen of them to local jewelers and wholesale clients.
 They incorporate them into Valentine’s Day gifts, which warms my heart.

 This design makes a really nice heart shape.
 It reads well from a distance, with lots of flash and dispersion.
 I designed the pavilion so you can cut this design in tourmaline, topaz, peridot, garnet, spinel, and sapphire without changes.

 Donald Specht offered this tip that I’ll share with you.
 I think it’s a good idea.
 (Thanks for the tip, Don).

-I cut one in a (synthetic) spinel and found a very easy way to make sure all the pavillion facets meet at the center point of the dop.
-I first cut all of them (P1-P7) at the steepest angle (38.6).
-This is not a temporary center point – it is the actual CP and it is exactly centered on the dop.
-It doesn’t waste any material either.
-I then recut the facets using the correct angles.
-I find it very easy to see the recutting and to bring it up exactly to the tip of the CP.
+I cut a SweetHeart in a synthetic spinel and found a very easy way to make sure all the pavilion facets meet at the centerpoint of the dop.
+First, I cut all of them (P1-P7) at the steepest angle (38.6).
+This isn’t a temporary centerpoint — it’s the actual CP centered exactly on the dop.
+It also doesn’t waste any material.
+Next, I recut the facets using the correct angles.
+I find it very easy to see the recutting and bring it up exactly to the tip of the CP.
 Works for me.

 Detailed faceting instructions by Jeff Graham available at The Rock Peddler